What is NTRIP? RTCM Corrections for GNSS Rovers

 Estimated reading time: 5 minutes

-NTRIP (Networked Transport of RTCM via Internet Protocol) delivers GNSS correction data over the internet so rovers can achieve centimeter-level accuracy in real time.
+NTRIP (Networked Transport of RTCM via Internet Protocol) is an open standard protocol designed to stream differential GNSS/RTK correction data over the internet.
+It enables centimeter-level positioning for rovers by delivering data from reference stations without requiring local radio links.
+NTRIP uses HTTP to transmit data, making it suitable for mobile devices and wide-area coverage.
 It powers surveying, mapping, agriculture, and autonomous systems without the range limits of short-range radios.
 This guide explains how NTRIP works, why RTCM matters, and how to get started with RTKdata.

 Start your 30-day free trial